 Directed by its Mission, the Moab Music Festival provides “cultural enrichment and education” in the local community.
 Since 1992, these efforts have produced a variety of programs for both children and adults, helping them learn more about music and explore their own musical talents and interests.

-Every child enrolled in the Grand County School District enjoys an assembly during the fall Festival, in which two of the Festival's programs are presented in an accessible format to students and supported by materials provided to the teachers.
+Every child enrolled in the Grand County School District attends a music assembly during the fall Festival, in which two of the Festival's programs are presented in an accessible format to students, with supporting materials provided to the teachers.

-In February, the Festival presents an abbreviated winter season that, in recent years, has featured a new partnership with the University of Utah's School of Music and Grand County School District strings programs.
+In February, the Festival presents an abbreviated winter season that, in recent years, has featured partnerships with both the University of Utah and Utah State University, with Grand County School District strings programs.
 This collaboration involves:

-- Daily string workshops lead by professional musicians for 50 Moab strings students and local music educators.
+- Daily string workshops lead by professional musicians for Moab strings students and local music educators

 Education Initiative Awards